 - The ENERGY STAR Light Bulb Purchasing Guide (PDF, 652 KB) can help you find the right bulb for your light fixture.

 - ENERGY STAR certified bulbs use less power (watts) than incandescent bulbs.

 - ENERGY STAR certified bulbs are available in a variety of shades.

 - Not all ENERGY STAR certified bulbs are dimmable.

-- If you need a dimmable bulb, please check the packaging before you make your purchase.
+- If you need a dimmable light bulb, please check the packaging before you make your purchase.

 Start Saving With My ENERGY STAR

 My ENERGY STAR makes it easy to browse energy saving tips, and to see how your actions can make a difference.
 Here are a few tips to get you started.

 Choose ENERGY STAR certified light bulbs (Replace 1 bulb)Expand